 The design concept is based on a desire to create a trailerable, shallow draft sailboat for use on the Great Lakes.
 The design is intended to be used to sail from harbor to harbor on the Lakes, rather than just daysail around a harbor entrance.
 This means that it has to be able to take the rough weather that can come up unexpectedly.
 The design must be capable of handling most conditions that a sailboat can face out on open water.
 The boat is a singlehander’s boat; it is built for one, and although a second person could fit in the berth, there is limited room to move.
 The intent is that the boat be primarily sailed as a singlehander.
 The design is intended to allow for sailing long distances, and provide a small but adequate area to sleep inside the boat.
 Because a number of features of the Whaleback are experimental, no claims are made as to the suitability of the design for its intended purpose.
 The 2004 Whaleback concept boat will likely be built more lightly than the final version for Great Lakes use.
 Only after a series of sea trials near shore should this design be considered a vessel capable of open water.

 The Great Lakes are cold for most of the year.
-The boat must provide shelter and insulation from the chill of the Lakes and sufficient space in the cockpit for a marine vhf radio so that it can be reached easily in case of an emergency.
+The boat must provide shelter and insulation from the chill of the Lakes and sufficient space in the cockpit for the best wall safe where you can keep your important documents and reach them in case of an emergency.
 Sitting outside in an open cockpit overnight is risking hypothermia, except for a few weeks of the year.
 The boat is intended to be a small boat, and the solution for this problem is to design the boat so that all lines, steering and ground tackle can be controlled from inside the boat or within reach when standing in a hatchway.
 The boat has a low profile to reduce windage and promote good close-hauled performance.
 There is sitting room only inside the cabin, the berth is too low (about 30 inches) to sit up in.
 There is no traditional cockpit in this design, the position of the pilot while sailing is sitting in the cabin.
 Standing on the deck in waves would be dangerous in this boat, so all tasks must be able to be performed inside the cabin.
 The cabin house itself is small, only about four feet in length fore and aft, and about four feet in width.
 The sides of the cabin extend out at a slight angle to make sitting comfortable.
 The hatch at the top of the cabin is hinged and folds open forward.
 The aft wall of the cabin includes a plexiglass washboard which is removable and allows a seated position on the deck with the legs in the cabin.

 The boat’s displacement is intended to be relatively light.
 This is to improve sailing performance, but also to make sure that the watertight compartments and foam wall linings will have enough flotation to keep the boat floating high on the water, even if filled with water.
 Fore and aft of the cabin area are watertight bulkheads with entry hatches, which lead to watertight compartments.
 Forward, the centerboard trunk splits the forward compartment into two separate side by side compartments, each with an access hatch.
 Aft, there is a compartment with an access hatch from within the cabin, as well as a deck hatch.
 These compartments can be made more secure during open water passages by loading an inflatable kayak or innertube into the compartment and then inflating it.
 The berth area is wide (about three feet wide) but does not have much height (about 30 inches).
 The sides and ceiling of the cabin and berth area are covered with construction foam (blue foam) to provide flotation and to protect the pilot in the case he is thrown against the side or ceiling.